 If you live in a very warm and humid climate, you may want to consider carrying rice in the form of sushi rice or as well-salted onigiri only in the summer - or with umeboshi (see below).

-Traditionally, umeboshi (pickled plum) has been used in bentos and as onigiri filling.
+Traditionally, _umeboshi_ (pickled plum) has been used in bentos and as onigiri filling.
 The traditional hinomaru bento, a bento box filled with white rice sporting one, lone umeboshi in the middle, is a very good keeper.
-(Incidentally, the logo and favicon for Just Bento are inspired by the hinomaru bento.)
+(Incidentally, the logo for Just Bento is inspired by the hinomaru bento.)
 Umeboshi may have antimicrobial qualities, as do (supposedly) shiso leaves.

 Wasabi and ginger may also help to keep things fresher.
 Try using wasabi to flavor vegetables (example: broccoli with wasabi sauce), or tucking some pickled ginger in the corner of your bento.